These days, all the weather information you could ever want to process is available at the click of a button or flip of a channel.

-Reichelderfer promised the bureau would try to reduce public inconveniences to a minimum and would resume regular service "as soon as that can be done without detriment to the national defense."
+Reichelderfer promised the bureau would reduce public inconveniences to a minimum and resume regular service "as soon as that can be done without detriment to the national defense."

 That wait would be nearly two years.
 The weather information restrictions were in place until Oct.
 31, 1943, when most were lifted, save for reporting wind direction and barometric pressure.